bclins/bclins.github.io/spring24/cs480/notes.md

 -->
 We also noted that the gradient of the terms in the logistic loss function are
 $$\nabla L_i (\mathbf{w}) = \begin{cases} -(1-p_i) X_i & \text{ if } y_i \text{ is a success} \\ p_i X_i & \text{ if } y_i \text{ is a failure}. \end{cases}$$
-So you can use gradient descent to find the best coefficients in a logistic regression model.
+So you can use (stochastic) gradient descent to find the best coefficients in a logistic regression model.

 We looked at this example: